paulrobertlloyd/paulrobertlloyd-v4/src/_content/pages/styleguide.md

 If you wish to add a citation, enclose it within a `<figure>` tag:

-{% include 'quote' with 'Many forms of Government have been tried, and will be tried in this world of sin and woe.
+{% render 'quote' with 'Many forms of Government have been tried, and will be tried in this world of sin and woe.
 No one pretends that democracy is perfect or all-wise.
 Indeed, it has been said that democracy is the worst form of government except all those other forms that have been tried from time to time.'
   caption: 'Winston Churchill, in <cite>[a speech to the House of Commons](https://hansard.parliament.uk/Commons/1947-11-11/debates/ab1e1152-6b4a-4d04-ac38-954df6634b08/ParliamentBill#207)</cite>.
 11th November 1947'
 %}